The ultimate checklist for your city trip luggage

 Going on a city trip is so much fun, but packing always seems challenging.
 Do I have everything?
 Why isn’t it all going in my suitcase or bag?
 Do I really need that much underwear?

 Because I struggle with those questions myself, I made a list of how I pack my luggage for a city trip.
-This means this should all fit in a small suitcase and rucksack you can take in the cabin.
+This means this should all fit in a small suitcase or even a rucksack you can take in the cabin.
 That is why some things might not seem optimal, like a towel every two days instead of every day, but sometimes you have to choose.

 As you will probably not walk around naked, I suggest you take some clothes with you.
 They help you not get arrested for public nudity and can showcase your personality.
 Two big plusses!

-Tip: try not to look too touristy.
-T-shirts with a location printed do not help with that.
-Leave that Hard Rock Cafe T-shirt at home too.
+Tip: Try not to look too touristy.
+T-shirts with a location printed on them do not help with that.
+Leave that Hard Rock Cafe T-shirt at home, too.

-Another tip: Use packing cubes to keep your clothes organized during the travel.
-They are fairly cheap and really help you out packing and organizing.
+Another tip: Use packing cubes to keep your clothes organized during travel.
+They are fairly cheap and really help with packing and organization.

 • 1 piece of fresh underwear for every day (and take a spare one for every 3 days or so)